Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data

-For example, one feature the model identifies is the Ewald energy, a measure of how ionic a material is.
-This feature is predictive on its own on individual binary oxide material families, such as \ce{Ti_nO_m}, and \ce{V_nO_m}, with $n$ and $m$ integers.
-This feature finds that the least ionic (or the most covalent) materials are metallic, the most ionic ones are insulating, and the metal--insulator transition materials are somewhere in between.
-Another key feature is the average deviation of the covalent radius (ADCR), a measure of how different in size the ions in a material are.
-In perovskite oxides, the ADCR measure is proportional to the tolerance factor, which is directly correlated to transition temperatures within certain materials' classes (for example, in the rare-earth nickelates, \ce{RNiO3}).
-This suggests that ADCR may be a general feature, similar to the tolerance factor in perovskite oxides.
+For example, interpreting the classifier identifies that Ewald energy, a measure of ionicity, can be predictive of MIT in binary oxides.
+Another key feature, the average deviation of the covalent radius (ADCR), which measures the ion size difference in a material, is found to be directly correlated to $T_\mathrm{MIT}$'s within certain materials classes (e.g., rare-earth nickelates \ch{RNiO3}).
 Figure \ref{fig:key-features} shows the interplay of Eward energy and ADCR in determining the MIT behavior of materials.